AdobeDocs/target.pt-BR/help/c-activities/t-automated-personalization/ap-target-offers.md

 ## Configurar regras de definição de metas

-1. Crie uma [atividade de personalização automatizada](/help/c-activities/t-automated-personalization/create-ap-activity.md) contendo as ofertas que você deseja direcionar.
+1. Create an [Automated Personalization activity](/help/c-activities/t-automated-personalization/create-ap-activity.md) containing the offers you want to target.
-1. Depois de configurar as ofertas para a atividade no Visual Experience Composer, clique **[!UICONTROL em Gerenciar conteúdo]**.
+1. After setting up the offers for the activity in the Visual Experience Composer, click **[!UICONTROL Manage Content]**.

    ![Gerenciar conteúdo](/help/c-activities/t-automated-personalization/assets/manage-content.png)